 Anxiety impacts your nervous system.
 When you are anxious your nervous system remains perennially activated, leading to excess sweating.
 Stress almost always leads to sweating and for those with anxious personalities, stress causes night sweats.

 Untreated sleep apnea might lead to night sweats.
-Sleep apnea is a breathing disorder in which breathing momentarily stops during sleep, resulting in choking or a snoring sound.
+Sleep apnea is a breathing disorder in which breathing momentarily stops during sleep.
+In some cases, this may result in choking or a snoring sound.
+However, sleep apnea can still be a cause of night sweats even absent choking or snoring.
 When this condition goes untreated, it sometimes leads to night sweats.